Agram 2000

-The Agram 2000 is a Croatian submachine gun based on Beretta's model M12. ("Agram" is the old German name for Zagreb, the capital of Croatia.)
-The vast numbers of ex-special forces Agrams in Croatia after the Croatian War of Independence, as well as the availability of a sound suppressor, has made it a popular choice for criminals.
-Infamously unreliable in the war period due to its poorly constructed magazines, it would often fail to feed rounds from the magazine, decreasing its commercial demand outside of Croatia and transnational criminal organizations of the time.
+The Agram 2000 is a Croatian submachine gun inspired by Beretta's model M12.
+The name "Agram" is the old German name for Zagreb, the capital of Croatia.
+It was originally developed in the 1990s in response to a Croatian Army need for a submachine gun during the Croatian War of Independence.
+It was never officially adopted by the Croatian Army.
+Infamously unreliable in the war period due to its poorly constructed magazines, it would often fail to feed rounds from the magazine.
+Mainly produced between 1990 and 1993, only a few more examples have been produced since 1997.
+It has become notorious for use by organized crime in Eastern Europe.